AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/04_software_design.md

   * **API Framework**: **FastAPI** is chosen for its high performance, ease of use, and automatic generation of interactive API documentation.
   * **Language Model**: The **OpenAI GPT-4 API** will be used for its advanced natural language understanding and generation capabilities.
 A fallback mechanism will be included to handle potential API issues.
-  * **Vector Store**: A simple vector store will be implemented for the initial version to quickly prototype and store curated knowledge, such as successful AI implementations in the humanitarian sector.
-This is inspired by the World Bank's ImpactAI project and will allow for more contextually relevant recommendations.
+  * **Vector Store**: A simple, in-memory vector store using Sentence-Transformers and Faiss is implemented.
+This allows the system to perform efficient similarity searches against a curated knowledge base of successful nonprofit projects, providing grounded and context-aware recommendations.

 -----